brencemoore/Battleship-in-Terminal-Window/README.md

 If the number of ships entered by the user is too high then ships may clip through each other.
 If there are any spaces or a letter or digit is swapped, the program will likely crash or break.
+If a non integer is entered for the number of ships the program will likely break or crash.

 === Future ===